rokong/tutorial/201005_BeanCafe.md

 ## 201008 TODO
 1. migrate tomcat to wildfly

-1. add remote -> (host)/.m2/repository repository in maven
+## 201009 TODO
-1. how to debug dockerfile build
+1. management console and remote debug in wildfly

 ---
 ## reference